 Unless you are Mormon live under a rock, you know that right now is the BevMo 5 Cent wine sale.
 It’s not a national holiday, yet, but it is a reason to celebrate.
 Go ahead, take a look at your office Holiday Gift List.
 If it’s a nice sized department, you’ve got 40 gifts to buy.
 Well, a few times a year, the folks at BevMo have a 5 cent wine sale.
 The fall sale is when I stock up big time.
 The first bottle of wine is full price and the second bottle is five cents.

-I could almost afford to have The Virgin over for cocktail hour.
+I could almost afford to have Lisa (you know which one) over for a cocktail hour.

-I’d been meaning to go to the wine sale, since I need 3-4 cases to get me through until the beginning of the year, but I’ve been too busy.
-Alexander and I were on our way to pick up a replacement hamster, ugh don’t ask, when I realized that Petco and Bevmo shared a parking lot.
+I’d meant to go to the wine sale since I need 3-4 cases to get me through until the beginning of the year, but I’ve been too busy.
+Alexander and I were on our way to pick up a replacement hamster.
+Ugh don’t ask… so, when I realized that Petco and Bevmo shared a parking lot.
 Aha!
 I thought, let’s put all this math hooey to some practical use.

-We strolled through the store with Alexander occassionally declaring, “It’s a PeeNoo GreeGeeOO and it’s got 89 points.
+We strolled through the store with Alexander occasionally declaring, “It’s a PeeNoo GreeGeeOO, and it’s got 89 points.
 Is that close enough?”

-Yes, every head in the store would turn to examine the red headed, spectacled child in his school uniform who couldn’t quite say Pinot Grigio.
+Yes, every head in the store would turn to examine the red-headed, spectacled child in his school uniform who couldn’t quite say Pinot Grigio.
 They snickered a little, but no one finger wagged.
 Why?
-Well folks, it’s obviously called homeschooling.
-Alexander learned price comparison, numerical values and he appreciated some art work along the way.
+Well, folks, it’s called homeschooling.
+Alexander learned price comparison, numerical values, and he appreciated some artwork along the way.

 I think John Dewey would be pleased.